-At the beginning of Year 7 mixed ability teaching groups are formed according to the MidYIS baseline data, and there is setting in Mathematics at half term in October.
+At the beginning of Year 7 mixed ability teaching groups are formed, and there is setting in Mathematics at half term in October.

 At the beginning of Year 8 there is also independent setting for MFL and English.
 In addition, the setting in Mathematics governs sets in Science.